suraj-srinivas/suraj-srinivas.github.io/index.markdown

 title: about
 ---

-I am a machine learning researcher, with active research interests in  interpretability, data-centric machine learning, and training dynamics of large language models.
-I am ultimately interested in (1) models whose functionality can be modified by directly editing their computational graph; and (2) models that can "cite their sources", by reliably attributing outputs to their training data. **If you are looking to collaborate on these topics, feel free to drop an email**.
+I am a machine learning researcher working on model interpretability and data-centric machine learning.
+I am interested in (1) models whose functionality can be modified by directly editing their computational graph; and (2) models that can "cite their sources", by reliably attributing outputs to their training data.

 In the past, I have also worked on feature attribution, model robustness and computational efficiency of machine learning models.
 For more information, please see my <a href="/publications.html">publications</a>.

-I was previously a postdoctoral research fellow in computer science at Harvard University where I worked with [Hima Lakkaraju](https://himalakkaraju.github.io/).
-I completed my PhD from [Idiap Research Institute](http://www.idiap.ch/en) & [EPFL](http://epfl.ch/), Switzerland, advised by [François Fleuret](https://www.idiap.ch/~fleuret/).
+I was previously a postdoctoral research fellow with [Hima Lakkaraju](https://himalakkaraju.github.io/) at Harvard University.
+Before this, I completed my PhD with [François Fleuret](https://www.idiap.ch/~fleuret/), at [Idiap Research Institute](http://www.idiap.ch/en) & [EPFL](http://epfl.ch/), Switzerland.

 I am an organizer on: